 Festival of Remembrance

-Written by Jamie on 6th November 2017
+Written by Gavin on 6th November 2017

 Rhondda Cynon Taf’s annual Festival of Remembrance Concert has been held at the Park & Dare Theatre, honouring our Armed Forces past and present.